 Example: Convert an Unsupported File Type to a Supported Format

-If the action does not support .png
+If the action does not support .png, but supports .jpg:

 - Add a “Convert File” action (if available).